An application of a small area procedure with correlation between measurement error and sampling error to the Conservation Effects Assessment Project: Discussion

 \section{Discussion}

-We conduct an extensive study of the properties of a small area predictor that allows for a correlation between the measurement error in the covariate and the sampling error in the response.
-The procedure is required for the CEAP application, where the same survey that provides the response also supplies auxiliary information.
-We use runoff as a covariate for predicting mean log sheet and rill erosion.
-The mean runoff and mean sheet and rill erosion are both estimates from the CEAP survey.
-Therefore, the correlation between the measurement error in runoff and the sampling error in sheet and rill erosion is important.

-\cite{ybarra2003} presents a predictor for a model with a correlation between the measurement error and the sampling error.
-Our work expands on \cite{ybarra2003} in several dimensions.
-The estimator of the fixed parameters that we propose differs slightly from the estimator suggested in \cite{ybarra2003}.
-We conduct simulations comparing alternative predictors under a wide variety of conditions.
-We also provide software for implementing the simulations at https://github.com/emilyjb/SAE-Correlated-Errors/.
-We apply the methods to CEAP data, an application where the methodology presented in this paper is essential.

-One of our important contributions is that the simulation studies illustrate the dangers of naively applying the Fay-Herriot predictor when the covariate and response are estimators from the same survey.
-Importantly, the MSPE estimator for the Fay-Herriot model has a severe negative bias for the MSPE of the predictor.
-The problems with the Fay-Herriot predictor persist when $\bm{\Psi}_{i} = \bm{\Psi}$ for all $i = 1,\ldots, n$.
-We advise against naive application of the Fay-Herriot model if the covariate is obtained from a sample survey.
+We conduct an extensive study of the properties of a small area predictor that recognizes a correlation between the measurement error in the covariate and the sampling error in the response.
+The simulation studies illustrate the dangers of naively applying the Fay-Herriot predictor when the covariate and response are estimators from the same survey.
+The Fay-Herriot predictor can be less efficient than the direct estimator, and the corresponding MSPE estimator can have a severe negative bias for the MSPE of the predictor.
+The problems with the Fay-Herriot predictor persist even when $\bm{\Psi}_{i} = \bm{\Psi}$ for all $i = 1,\ldots, n$.

-The proposed predictor rectifies the problems with the Fay-Herriot predictor.
-In simulations, the proposed predictor is more efficient than the alternatives, and the proposed MSPE estimator provides a reasonable approximation for the MSPE of the predictor.
-The efficiency of the proposed method relative to the direct estimator depends on the nature of $\bm{\Psi}_{i}$.
-If $Cor(u_{i}, e_{i})$ is small and $ V(u_{i})> V(e_{i})$, then the gains from small area modeling are minimal.
-The methodology presented in this paper may be most useful to practitioners working with data sets for which the variance of the sampling error exceeds the measurement error variance.

-The patterns in the simulation study are reflected in the CEAP data analysis.
-We use runoff as a covariate in a small area model for sheet and rill erosion.
-The runoff varies less within a county than does sheet and rill erosion.
-As a result, substantial gains in efficiency from small area prediction are observed in the data analysis.
-The runoff is a useful predictor of sheet and rill erosion, and runoff is only available from the CEAP survey.
-Without the methodology presented in this paper, the use of runoff as a covariate would be impossible.